Filter by Category

 Online

-The Book Discussion Group continues a long Gold LEAF tradition and will meet four times during the Spring Term to discuss works of fiction and non-fiction.
+The Book Discussion Group continues a long Gold LEAF tradition and will meet four times during the Summer Term to discuss works of fiction and non-fiction.
 Our sessions are open and casual, but also stimulating and informative - we learn from each other.
-This term, each book has been chosen and will be facilitated by a member of the group.

 The group meets on the 2nd Tuesday of each month.